 - Plan for events that bring pleasure.
 We’re booking out time over our upcoming weekends to include ‘nice time’ like quick trips to the beach, picnics at the esplanade, exploring my parents’ farm, bike rides along the river…amidst the ‘boring tedious must-dos” like staining our deck and cleaning cars.

 On the last note, if you find yourself saying you do not have time for all of this; then something is not right with how you’re leading your life.
 You need to value happiness and actions that result in it.
-You need to stop being too busy and start prioritising a portion of your time to bring about the pleasurable state.
+You need to stop being too busy and start prioritising a portion of your time to bring about the pleasurable state looking for painters in dublin near me.
 I guarantee; your health, your relationships, your work ethic, your mind will thank you for it! …and just to show you an update…here’s wee Quinn in the park before enjoying a cool breeze, she is 7 weeks now!